 G75 – Striveth or to strive – ag-o-nid’-zom-ahee – From G73; to struggle, literally (to compete for a prize), figuratively (to contend with an adversary), or generally (to endeavor to accomplish something): – fight, labor fervently, strive.

-What does Yashua Anointed have to say on this matter?
+What does Yashua Messiah have to say on this matter?

 Luke 13:23-24 (KJV) Then said one unto him, Lord, are there few that be saved?
 And he said unto them, 24 Strive to enter in at the strait gate: for many, I say unto you, will seek to enter in, and shall not be able.

 Here we can plainly see that striving only occurs at the beginning of our calling i.e. before Baptism.
 Hence many are called, but few are chosen.
 Many who are called strive to enter in at the strait gate (tough and difficult through trials and obstacles put in our way by the Adversary) but fail to enter in because they are not strong enough.
 Why are they not strong enough?
-Easy, because they lack faith and turn away from Yashua Anointed to the Graceless Law Based Judaic Christian Religion for their salvation and the wide path with its delusional “salvation by works” system and deceptions.
+Easy, because they lack faith and turn away from Yashua Messiah to the Graceless law based Cainite-Judeo-Christian Religion for their salvation and the wide path with its delusional “salvation by works” religious system and deceptions.

 Acts 2:38 (KJV) Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.

-OK, in fairness, Peter had a Jerusalem audience that were pricked in their hearts due to Yashua Anointed’s recent death, and Paul did not, but nevertheless Peter was straight in there with the call to repent and be baptised, so what was Paul allegedly up to?
+OK in fairness Peter had a Jerusalem audience that were pricked in their hearts due to Yashua Messiah’s recent death, and Paul did not, but nevertheless Peter was straight in there with the call to repent and be baptised, so what was Paul allegedly up to?

 Then Paul is alleged to have said: “Now they do it to obtain a corruptible crown; but we an incorruptible.”